SCENE 01 / WIRELESS SYSTEMS

 Coordinated RF infrastructure spanning audio, video, lens control, and intercom under IFT licensing

 Here is how this works in practice.
 Full-production wireless infrastructure on Mexican sets layers audio (Lectrosonics SRc, Wisycom MCR54, Sennheiser Digital 6000), wireless video (Teradek Bolt 6 LT, Vaxis Storm 1000+, Hollyland Mars 4K), wireless follow focus (Preston FIZ III, ARRI WCU-4 + cforce mini RF), and Clear-Com FreeSpeak II beltpack intercom onto a single set up frequency map.
-The Instituto Federal de Telecomunicaciones (IFT) issues temporary production range licences that consolidate all wireless gear under one authorisation document — we file these for each production, providing IAS Frequency Finder or Shure Wireless Workbench scan reports for every primary location.
+The Instituto Federal de Telecomunicaciones (IFT) issues short-term production range licences that consolidate all wireless gear under one authorisation document — we file these for each production, giving IAS Frequency Finder or Shure Wireless Workbench scan reports for each primary location.

+Here is the breakdown.
 On the ground, mexican UHF range allocation diverges from US 470-608 MHz blocks, specific in border zones (Tijuana, Mexicali, Nogales, Juárez, Reynosa, Matamoros) where US broadcast spillover from California, Arizona, Texas TV channels creates secondary trouble.
-Cross-border productions from LA following the Sicario, Narcos: Mexico, and Bardo workflows bring blocked US Lectrosonics R400a + SRc stock; we re-block frequencies and file IFT coordination so the Sound Devices 833 boot-up looks identical to the last LA shoot.
+Cross-border shoots from LA following the Sicario, Narcos: Mexico, and Bardo workflows bring blocked US Lectrosonics R400a + SRc stock.
+We re-block frequencies and file IFT planning so the Sound Devices 833 boot-up looks identical to the last LA shoot.

 Here is the short of it.
 RF environment surveys matter more in Mexico than in many Latin American markets because of telecom density.
 CDMX hosts the largest LatAm 5G rollout (Telcel + Carlos Slim's América Móvil since 2022, AT&T The country and Movistar parallel deployments).
 Plus dense IZZI cable distribution overhead through centro histórico, Roma, Condesa, Polanco, and Santa Fe neighbourhoods.
 We deploy IAS RF Explorer 6G+ portable scanners on prep day to map intermod and harmonic trouble patterns before final frequency assignment.

-On the ground, For multi-unit productions echoing Spectre's Day of the Dead 3-unit Zócalo coordination or Narcos: Mexico's parallel CDMX-Guadalajara stages, we build segregated RF zones with Wisycom MFL antenna distribution and Lectrosonics ALP 700 venue antennas to keep each unit's wireless block independent.
+Here is what that looks like on the ground.
+On the ground, For multi-unit shoots echoing Spectre's Day of the Dead 3-unit Zócalo planning or Narcos: Mexico's parallel CDMX-Guadalajara stages, we build segregated RF zones with Wisycom MFL antenna distribution and Lectrosonics ALP 700 venue antennas to keep each unit's wireless block independent.
 Yucatán and Quintana Roo Mayan Riviera coastal shoots gain from cleaner range but face Atlantic hurricane season RF degradation in 90%+ RH — we ship dehumidified Pelican cases for Wisycom MTP41S and Lectrosonics SMV transmitter stock pre-positioned through Foto Servicio Cancún.

 FAQ